Yuzmi/miam/README.md

 CSS files are generated using [Sass](http://sass-lang.com).
 Originals files are found in the src/MiamBundle/Resources/public/scss folder.

+The admin section is not polished, don't be surprised.

-Also, use a modern browser.
+Use a modern browser.

 ### May-Do (or not)

 - Order management for categories and feeds
 - Filters => subscription_item
 - ICO to PNG without imagick
-- Improve admin
 - PubSubHubBub